Guillaume-Garrigos/moodlexport/README.md

 Known issues/missing features :
-- Extract list of questions from a latex file.
-Would be useful to type a list of questions in Latex (in a itemize environment) and to feed it to Python.
 - Extract list of questions from .txt file is doable online see https://vletools.herokuapp.com/info/help but their code is not shared...
 - for multichoice we never check that the sum of the fractions is equal to 100%